ethereum/ethereum-org-website/src/content/dvt/index.md

 The ideal scenario for Ethereum is to have as many independently operated validators as possible.
 However, a few staking providers have become very popular and account for a substantial portion of the total staked ETH on the network.
 DVT can allow these operators to exist while preserving decentralization of stake.
 This is because the keys for each validator are distributed across many machines and it would take much greater collusion for a validator to turn malicious.

-Stake centralization can also lead to client centralization since it's easier for services to support only one or two client configurations.
-In case of a faulty node, or poor performance, this could have a massive impact on the entire network, which should be avoided.
+Without DVT, it's easier for staking providers to support only one or two client configurations for all their validators, increasing the impact of a client bug.
+DVT can be used to spread the risk across multiple client configurations and different hardware, creating resilience through diversity.

 Overall, DVT offers the following benefits to Ethereum: